Beyonder: Powers and abilities

 After his creator, Jim Shooter, left Marvel, writer-editor Tom DeFalco re-tooled the Beyonder, diminishing his power greatly: He was no longer nearly omnipotent, and several of the cosmic beings who were previously established to be below him in power were vastly upgraded in conjunction.

-Nonetheless, the Beyonder retained his reality-warping powers, allowing him to control and manipulate matter, energy, and reality at a cosmic level beyond all but the strongest and most powerful of cosmic entities.

-He repelled Galactus "like a bug", and exceeded the collected energy of the latter's World-Ship.
-He once destroyed a galaxy on a whim to meet his needs during the first Secret Wars, and later created a universe out of his own being.
+The Beyonder once destroyed a galaxy on a whim to meet his needs during the first Secret Wars, and later created a universe out of his own being.
 When the Molecule Man extracted the Beyonder from Kosmos, their battle took place in more than three spatial dimensions, and threatened to cause vast destruction across the multiverse.
 In Kosmos' 'Maker' incarnation, she was stated as capable of reversing The Crunch itself, essentially collapsing the universe.
-However, his scale of power was stated to be significantly below the Living Tribunal and Eternity, the Celestials, or Molecule Man.
+However, his power was stated to be significantly below the Living Tribunal and Eternity, the Celestials, and the Molecule Man.

 After The Beyonder was retconned again to be a child of the race of Beyonders, and he was later seen fully grown and interacting with an assembly of them, his power was presumably upgraded to a similar scale to them, and other Beyonders have together managed to kill the Living Tribunal and all of the Celestials in the Marvel multiverse.
 However, it was stated that he is considerably less powerful than the multiversal Phoenix Force.

 Other versions

 Guardians of the Galaxy

-In Guardians of the Galaxy, the Beyonder provides Guardian Vance Astro with a black undergarment resembling a Symbiote.
-Later, he attempts to hold captive Protégé, the leader of the Universal Church of Truth.
-Protégé retaliates using his limitless ability to copy the abilities of other beings to become a match for the Beyonder.
-They battle until Eternity and the Living Tribunal intervene.
+A possible future version of the Beyonder appears in Guardians of the Galaxy.

 Heroes Reborn

-In an alternate reality depicted in the Heroes Reborn storyline, a character named Mister Beyonder appears as an inmate of the Negative Zone before escaping and confronting Hyperion, claiming that his reality is not what it seems.
-Despite being perturbed by his words, Hyperion defeats Mister Beyonder.
+In an alternate reality depicted in the Heroes Reborn storyline, a character named Mister Beyonder appears as an inmate of the Negative Zone.